How To Make DIY Cricut Butterfly Heart Wing Earrings

 STEP 1 – DOWNLOAD THE SVG CUT FILE

 Download the SVG cut file for these butterfly heart wing earrings from my Resource Library.
-You can get the password to my library via a link at the bottom of this post.
+It’s Design #129.
+You can get the password and link to my library emailed to you instantly by filling out the form below.

 Save the zipped folder that downloads to your computer.
 Then unzip the folder to access the folder’s contents.
 You’ll need to unzip or extract the files FIRST so you can upload the cutting file to Cricut Design Space.